nboisselier/backup_servers/README.md

 - CONN_TIMEOUT=''
 - RSYNC_OPT=''

+Or arguments on the command line: backup_servers --dirs /etc --servers my.server.com

 The variable DIRS is use by runing `ls -1 DIRS` on the server via ssh.
 This permit you to use any shell command to get the list of directories.